-As indicated by the above literature review, the scavenge port designs (port angles and opening timing) and the exhaust valve opening (EVO) profiles show significant impact on the in-cylinder flow motions and scavenge performances which would directly determine the combustion performances of the two-stroke uniflow scavenged engine.
-In this study, the three-dimensional (3D) CFD simulations were performed to understand the effects of scavenge port angles, that is, AIA and SOA, the SPO timings and EVO profiles on the incylinder flow motions and scavenge performances in the proposed boosted uniflow scavenged direct injection gasoline (BUSDIG) engine.^{27,28} The analysis of the scavenging process with different AIA and SOA was carried out at first to determine the optimal scavenge port angles for the BUSDIG engine.
-Based on the optimal design of scavenge port angles, the simulations with various combinations of SPO timing, exhaust valve opening duration (ED) and EVO timing were then performed to understand their impacts on in-cylinder flow motions and scavenge performances.
-The results presented in this study provide the fundamental knowledge of the scavenging process in the uniflow scavenged engine and assist the design of scavenge ports and valve strategies to optimize in-cylinder flow motion and scavenge performances in two-stroke BUSDIG engine equipped with VVA system for exhaust valves.
+As indicated by the above literature review, the scavenge port designs (port angles and opening timing) and the exhaust valve opening profiles show significant impact on the incylinder flow motions and scavenge performances which would directly determine the combustion performances of the 2-stroke uniflow scavenged engine.
+In this study, the three dimensional (3D) computational fluid dynamics (CFD) simulations were performed to understand the effects of scavenge port angles, i.e. axis inclination angle (AIA) and swirl orientation angle (SOA), the scavenge port opening timings and exhaust valve opening profiles on the in-cylinder flow motions and scavenge performances in the proposed boosted uniflow scavenged direct injection gasoline (BUSDIG) engine [27, 28].
+The analysis of the scavenging process with different AIA and SOA was carried out at first to determine the optimal scavenge port angles for the BUSDIG engine.
+Based on the optimal design of scavenge port angles, the simulations with various combinations of scavenge port opening (SPO) timing, exhaust valve opening duration (ED) and exhaust valve opening (EVO) timing were then performed to understand their impacts on in-cylinder flow motions and scavenge performances.
+The results presented in this study provide the fundamental knowledge of the scavenging process in the uniflow scavenged engine and assist the design of scavenge ports and valve strategies to optimize in-cylinder flow motion and scavenge performances in 2stroke BUSDIG engine equipped with variable valve actuation (VVA) system for exhaust valves.

-Specifications of the BUSDIG engine
+2. Specifications of the BUSDIG engine

-Based on the initial design of bore/stroke for maximum performance,28 a pent roof cylinder head was incorporated in the BUSDIG engine to accommodate two exhaust valves, a central mounted direct injection gasoline injector and spark plug.
+Based on the initial design of bore/stroke for maximum performance [28], a pent roof cylinder head was incorporated in the BUSDIG engine to accommodate two exhaust valves, a central mounted direct injection (DI) gasoline injector and spark plug.
 A shallow bowl was included in the centre of piston top to guide the fuel jets from injector and also avoid the interference with the spark plug.
-Considering the future application to multi-cylinder engines, two groups of scavenge ports (four on each side) were integrated to the cylinder respectively to avoid the interference of the scavenge
+Considering the future application to multi-cylinder engines, two groups of scavenge ports (four on each side) were integrated to the cylinder respectively to avoid the interference of the scavenge ports on the adjacent cylinders.
+A single scavenge port occupies a 20° segment on the cylinder circumference and the interval between two adjacent scavenge ports in each group is fixed at 10°.
+The interval between the two groups of scavenge ports is set at 70°.
+The height of the scavenge ports was fixed at 14 mm.
+Fig. 1 shows schematically the design of the cylinder head and the piston bowl.
+The other engine specifications are shown in Table 1.

-Figure 1.
+Fig. 1.
 Schematic diagram of the BUSDIG engine design.

-Table I. Engine specifications.
+Table 1.
+Engine specifications.

 Bore 80 mm

 Stroke 100 mm

 Connecting rod 180 mm

 Displacement 0.5 L

 Compression ratio 14:1

-Cylinder head Pent roof/2 exhaust valves
+Cylinder head Pent roof / 2 exhaust valves

 Piston Bowl piston